nextuav/docs/docs/launchpad/mission-planning/video-line.md

 sidebar_position: 4
 ---

-# Line Video Mission
+# Video Line Mission

-Line video drone missions, also known as linear missions, are commonly used in applications where the drone needs to capture a continuous video stream of a specific linear feature or area, such as a pipeline, a highway, or a coastline.
+Video line drone missions, also known as linear missions, are commonly used in applications where the drone needs to capture a continuous video stream of a specific linear feature or area, such as a pipeline, a highway, or a coastline.
 In a line video drone mission, the drone flies along a predefined flight path, following the linear feature, and captures a continuous video stream from its camera.
 This data can then be used for inspection, monitoring, or analysis